mihaelacaian/Crop_Scenarios_Modelling-/PreProc_Clim_to_Crop/readme_Clim_to_Crop.txt

 This pack is an interface between climate scenarios (netcdf CMIP5/6, CORDEX)  to DSSAT crop model
-- extracts model data at requeste location
+- extracts multi-models data at requested location
 - processes all models on a same grid
-- changes units, names, conventios as input to DSSAT model
+- change units, names, conventions as input to DSSAT model